 This is a partial list, as a midwife can identify other pregnancy complications.

 Not all birth defects are apparent right after birth.
 In Virginia, you have two years from the time of the injury to file a medical malpractice suit.
-There are a few exceptions and nuances to the statute of limitations for medical malpractice cases, so speak to an experience medical malpractice attorney if you have questions about your case.
+There are a few exceptions and nuances to the statute of limitations for medical malpractice cases, so speak to an experienced medical malpractice attorney if you have questions about your case.
 If you are pregnant and you are looking for a registered midwife, check their registered status at Midwives Alliance of North America.
 Always speak to a medical professional about your prenatal care.

 If you have been injured by a medical professional, visit BenGlassLaw or download Ben Glass’s FREE book Why Most Medical Malpractice Victims Never Recover a Dime.
 You can also contact BenGlassLaw at (703)584-7277.